kenroulier/TigerTreasure.github.io/README.md

 <h3 align="center">Tiger Treasure Hunt</h3>

   <p align="center">
-    Tiger Treasure Hunt Introduction
     <br />
-Tiger Treasure Hunt is a team online game where the players join a video conference (e.g., Zoom) to play a fun question and answer game in order to solve a series of clues that leads the team to a treasure.
+Tiger Treasure Hunt is a fun team online game where the players join a video conference (e.g., Zoom) to play a fun question and answer game in order to solve a series of clues that leads the team to a treasure.
     <br />
     <a href="https://github.com/kenroulier/TigerTreasure.github.io">View Demo</a>
   </p>